-Students are sometimes asked to call their parents in the presence of a school administrator or teacher when their behavior is preventing them from being productive at school or disrupting the learning of others.
-Involving the parents in the discipline and character development process sends a message to the students that we are all on the same team, working to help them become successful human beings.
+Students are sometimes asked to call their parents in the presence of a teacher or school administrator when their behavior is preventing them from being productive at school or disrupting the learning of others.
+Involving the parents in the discipline and character development process sends a message to the students that we are all on the same team working to help them become successful human beings.